LordK1/Starter/README.md

 Run project locally in dev environment
 --------------------------------------
-For your easiest way make runnabel manage.py as terminal script with command
+For your convenience, and others you can make runnable manage.py as terminal script with command :

 	cd project_name
 	sudo chmod 755 manage.py
 	enter your password
+	# make sure running correct virtualenv & check your current version of python
+	workon {{ project_name }}-dev & python --versin
+	# make and migrate with database
+	./manage.py makemigrations & ./manage.py migrate
 	# Then use runserver command
 	./manage.py runserver